thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 = Version 1.0 beta 1 =
  * added region support (USA, Canada and France for now)
  * added Product Preview support
- * inlined documentation in the edit page/post screen
+ * inline documentation in the edit page/post screen
  * added extra links to declare bugs and official homepage
  * revamped some parts of code
  * improved stability while plugin is a symlink (activation hook now works)